Advanced WordPress optimization

 After you've gone through these optimization steps, you may find that your site still has performance issues.
 The first thing you should do is conduct an additional review of your plugins and themes.
 If you're not able to remove any additional plugins or use a less resource-intensive theme, you have two further options.

-The first option, If you're not expecting much site growth or you want to give your site a stronger start, consider using DreamHost's Site Optimization service.
+Consider using DreamHost's Site Optimization service.
 For more information about the service, see the following page: